TS552 - Measuring equipment Vevor - Free user manual and instructions

 Technical Support and E-Warranty Certificate www.vevor.com/support

-This is the original instruction, please read all manual instructions carefully before operating.
-VEVOR reserves a clear interpretation of user manual.
-The appearance of the product shall be subject to product you received.
-Please forgive us that we won't inform your use, there are any technology or software updates on our product.
+This is the original instruction.
+Please read all manual instructions carefully before operating.
+VEVOR reserves a clear interpretation of the user manual.
+The appearance of the product shall be subject to the product you received.
+Please forgive us that we won't inform you if there are any technology or software updates on our product.

 ![]() | Warning-To reduce the risk of injury, user must read instructi manual carefully. |